 Summer Online

-Responding to an increased demand for online summer courses, RMC has moved to meet the moment with a new approach to summer term.
+Responding to an increased demand for online summer courses, RMC moved to meet the moment with a new approach to summer term that began in summer 2025.

 The 2025 summer terms were expanded with a broader slate of online, asynchronous classes across a wide variety of subject areas.
 This digital delivery is more than just happenstance; the College is investing in RMC faculty’s digital pedagogy with additional training and peer mentors to ensure the most effective practices for online teaching.